reshinto/online_trading_platform/readme.md

 * Expand the type of graphs and visualizations with d3
 * Add portfolio functionality
 * Add privacy for portfolio
+* Add Realtime data support (if IEX allows it) else will create a mock version
+* Add trading functionality
 * Improve overall styling